EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Install-app-compatibility-feature-on-demand.md

 1. Login as **ad\Administrator**.
 1. In SConfig, enter **15**.
-1. Try to run the follwoing tools.
+1. Try to run the following tools.

     ````powershell
     mmc.exe